 Which are your favorite safe-to-eat seafood options for pregnancy?

 Those are some of the safest seafood for women who are trying to conceive, pregnant, or breastfeeding!
-Remember, consuming seafood is better than not consuming it at all since it provides so many nutrients important for pregnancy.
-The ones mentioned above are not the only ones you can consume, but great options that are low in mercury.
+Remember, consuming seafood is better than not consuming it at all since it provides so many nutrients important for pregnancy such as baby’s brain development.
+The ones mentioned above are not the only ones you can consume, but great options that are low in mercury as stated by the food and drug administration.

 Try one of these options in your next week’s meal rotation.
 You can get a little lunch-time inspiration by reading my post about the easiest healthy pregnancy lunch ideas for work.
-Swap the proteins in some of the recipes for the seafood of your choice, and voila, you have a great lunch or dinner.
+Swap the proteins in some of the recipes for the seafood of your choice, and voila, you have a great lunch or dinner that includes fish.

 If you have any questions, feel free to ask in the comments!
 To take a deeper dive, join The Prenatal Nutrition Library for expert prenatal nutrition advice on fish, protein, supplements, and more.
 In fact, you can download the app for free in your app store to check it out.